Updated: May 16

 Being an ex Microprocessor fundi, the new M1 🍏 silicon and the price made me balance the v1 bugs these devices always come with and I went for it due to low price considerations (being a sado-masochist also helps here).

-Now, for my Windows based laptops this latest OS issue was never a problem as I have found few old devices that will not run Windows 10 but bar in mind everything becomes obsolete at some point.
+Now, for my Windows based laptops this latest OS issue was never a problem as I have found few old devices that will not run Windows 10 but bear in mind that everything becomes obsolete at some point.

 I cannot run Windows 10 on my 1998 Dell D600 Laptop for example.